totaljs/openplatform/readme.md

 }
 ```

-### Server-Side communication between the OpenPlatform and Application
+### Server-Side communication between the OpenPlatform and the Application

 Each server-side request has to contain additional headers into the OpenPlatform: